 Aronson, Wilson, Akert, & Sommers.
 Social Psychology.
-(9th ed.).
+(9th or 10th ed.).
 Addison Wesley Longman Inc.: New York (ISBN number: 0134131037).
-If you cannot afford to buy the textbook, a copy is on reserve in the University of Toledo Carson library.
-Earlier editions of this textbook are not appropriate.
+If you cannot afford to buy the textbook, please contact Dr. Geers and he will work with you to help you access the text material.
+FYI, earlier editions of the textbook are not appropriate.